FarronF/limerick-council-meetings/meetings/2017/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting of Municipal District of Cappamore-Kilmallock - 15th June 2017.md

 elected as Cathaoirleach of the Municipal District and offered him his congratulations and best

-wishes for the coming year.---
+wishes for the coming year.
+---
 2

 On taking the Chair, Councillor Mitchell thanked his Proposer and Seconder and said that he was